 With knowledge comes responsibility, with wisdom comes sorrow

 Knowledge changes and introduces terminal goals.
-The toolkit that is called ‘rationality’, the rules and heuristics developed to help us to achieve our terminal goals are also altering and deleting them.
+The toolkit that is called ‘rationality’, the rules and heuristics developed to help us to achieve our terminal goals, is also altering and deleting them.
 A stone age hunter-gatherer seems to possess very different values than we do.
 Learning about rationality and various ethical theories such as Utilitarianism would alter those values considerably.

 If an agent becomes more knowledgeable and smarter then this does not leave its goal-reward-system intact if it is not especially designed to be stable.
 An agent who originally wanted to become a better hunter and feed his tribe would end up wanting to eliminate poverty in Obscureistan.
 The question is, how much of this new “wanting” is the result of using rationality to achieve terminal goals and how much is a side-effect of using rationality, how much is left of the original values versus the values induced by a feedback loop between the toolkit and its user?